onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - You should be able to retake or continue with taken photo

 ##### 33. Prevent upload fallback when requested

 0. Given user opened the link with `?uploadFallback=false` flag
 1. And user is on first page of cross-device flow
 2. Open the cross device link on mobile browsers with a working webcam.
     - user should be able to complete the cross-device flow successfully.

 0. Given user opened the link with `?uploadFallback=false` flag
 1. And user is on first page of cross-device flow
 2. Open the cross device link on mobile browsers with a malfunctioning webcam or on mobile browsers that do not support getUserMedia (ie Safari on iOS10.3 or earlier).
     - user won't see the "use the native camera mode instead" link
     - user should NOT be able to complete the cross-device flow successfully.

 0. Given user opened the link with `?uploadFallback=false` flag
 1. And user is on first page of cross-device flow
 2. Open the cross device link on mobile browser without the camera.
     - user should be able to upload the documents from the device storage
     - user should not be able to record the liveness video
     - user should see `No camera detected` message
     - user should see `Restart the process with a different device` message
     - user should see the icon with the phone, screen and the red cross

 ##### 34. Custom SMS number
 (on one of the desktop browsers)

 1. Open link with additional GET parameter `?smsNumber=+447955555555`
 2. Go to the document capture step
-2. Click on link to start cross-device flow
+3. Click on link to start cross-device flow
-    - user should see `Continue your verification on mobile` screen
+    - user should see `Continue verification on your mobile` screen
     - user should see that the SMS input has been pre-filled with the number provided at the beginning
     - if the number is correct the user should be able to successfully send an SMS
     - if the number is invalid the user will see an error when clicking "Send link"